Monthly Archives: April 2024

 After the end of the formal part of a Monday Night “performance” in 1978, I was eavesdropping on Marshall McLuhan engaging in some intellectual banter with a Professor.

-They were getting into the dialogue deeper and deeper when McLuhan all of a sudden said to his “colleague”:
+They were getting into the dialogue deeper and deeper when McLuhan all of a sudden said to his ‘colleague’:

 “You’re trying to TELL me something.”

-This was the end of their exchange and they each slowly turned to talk to somebody else.
+This was the end of their exchange.

 Bio statement from 1944